quianalytics/WarRoom-Frontend/PLAN.md

   and future-year offers.
 - `Prospect` has defensive parsing for `_id` and numeric fields to tolerate inconsistent backend typing.
+- `DraftState` now tracks `pendingTrade`, `tradeInbox`, and `tradeLog` for automated trade flows and recap display.

 ## UI Architecture
 - Home screen: `lib/features/home/home_screen.dart` is a lightweight entry point that routes into setup.
-- Setup flow: `lib/features/setup/setup_screen.dart` is a simple stateful view that prepares query params for the draft route, including CPU speed selection.
+- Setup flow: `lib/features/setup/setup_screen.dart` is a simple stateful view that prepares query params for the draft route, including CPU speed selection and trade tuning.
+Team labels are colored by team brand.
-- Draft recap: `lib/features/draft/ui/draft_recap_screen.dart` shows user picks with per-pick grades and an overall class grade.
+- Draft recap: `lib/features/draft/ui/draft_recap_screen.dart` shows user picks with per-pick grades and an overall class grade, plus a trade history section filtered by the selected team.
 - Draft room: `lib/features/draft/ui/draft_room_screen.dart` composes:
   - Header with pick/clock
   - Big board list